Job increase hits 22-year high of 930,000 in May

 The situation was similar among women: While 156,000 and 134,000 jobs were added for women in their 60s or older and those in their 50s, respectively, the number of women employed among 40-somethings and 30-somethings increased only 23,000 and 25,000.

-This suggested that about half of the May job additions were led by an increase in state-arranged jobs for seniors.
+This suggested that almost half (49 percent) of the total job additions were led by a surge in local government or big retailer-arranged temporary jobs for seniors.

 Statistical data also showed that men still far outstripped women in the employment rate last month, 72.4 percent vs. 53.8 percent.
 A year earlier, corresponding figures were 70.5 percent vs. 52.1 percent.